-Ten months of travelling through South America.
-Five Countries, one language and so many different cultures.
+Ten months of travelling through South America: five countries, one language and so many different cultures.
 This continent is remarkable!
 It has so much to offer.
-It is so rich in nature and a pure form of living.
-I'm going to miss a lot of it – like the delicious juicy fruits, the little food stalls on every corner of the street, the charming Plazas de Armas where people come together, talk, share a hug or play chess.
-The parks full of couples who express their love for each other so openly.
-The vast distances when going from one place to another, feeling like you are in a whole new world, yet you are still in the same country.
-The feeling of not having to rush – "tranquilo" everybody always says.
+It is so rich with nature, and a pure form of living.
+I’m going to miss a lot of it—especially the delicious juicy fruits, the little food stalls on every corner, and the charming Plazas de Armas where people come together to talk, share a hug or play chess.
+The spaces are filled with couples who express their love for each other so openly.
+I will miss the vast distances going from one place to another, which give the sensation of being in a whole new world, yet you remain in the same country.
+I will miss the feeling of not having to rush—“tranquilo” everybody always says.
 And I will miss even the street dogs.
-A lot of times they joined me for a little walk, gave me hugs when I needed one or protected me.
+A lot of times, they joined me for a little walk, gave me hugs when I needed one, or protected me.

 It all started with the need to feel free like a bird.
-Leaving the comfortable nest which didn't suit me anymore and spreading my wings to discover what's out there.
+To leave the comfortable nest which didn’t suit me anymore, and spread my wings to discover what’s out there.
 I said goodbye to my work, got rid of my apartment, and hugged my friends and family one more time before I took off.

 The power of positivity

-I've had the privilege to discover all of this and find this meaning of unconditional love because I believe in the power of positivity.
-A lot of people I’ve met during my journey and spent time with told me that they were surprised at how I always seem to see things from a positive side.
-Even the bad things.
-I try to turn experiences/situations/feelings around in seeing the opportunity in them, a different perspective.
-I don't see fear as fear for example.
+I’ve had the privilege to discover all of this and find the meaning of unconditional love because I believe in the power of positivity.
+A lot of people I’ve met and spent time with told me that they were surprised at how I always seem to see things in a positive light—even the bad things.
+I try to turn experiences/situations/feelings around in seeing the opportunity in them.
+I don’t see fear as fear, for example.
 I see it as an opportunity to learn something new, to get out of my comfort zone.
 This difference in perspective is what drives me.
 By being positive, by sharing your love with who and what is around you, you will attract it back to you and sometimes even in a far stronger force than you can ever imagine.
 The only thing you have to do is open your arms, embrace what comes to you and see the love inside of it.

 What I’ve learned during my journey

-During my journey, I’ve learned so much more about the cosmos, the planet earth we are living on, the galaxies around us, the thousands and thousands of stars we can see at night, the power of the sun, the influence of weather, and all the other incredible things that I was able to experience in their purest form.
+I’ve learned so much more about the cosmos, the planet earth we are living on, the surrounding galaxies, the thousands and thousands of stars we can see at night, the power of the sun, the influence of weather, and all the other incredible things that I was able to experience in their purest form.
 All of it is absolutely remarkable!

 Where to from here?

 What will I do with all the knowledge I’ve gained in these ten months of travelling through an incredible continent?
-I don't know yet.
+I don’t know yet.
 But what I do know is that I want to be part of something that benefits people in finding their core of love as well.
 I’ve met people who live from it, who do everything they do with the essence of love.
 Most of these people were part of a Hare Krishna community, practising Yoga every day, meditation, mantras.
-I felt the strength of it when I was near them and when I left I sometimes felt like I needed that strength back again.
-However, to change my life and live like that, being part of their community is not what’s right for me.
-I think I want to create my own community.
+I felt the strength of it when I was near them, and when I left, I sometimes felt like I needed that strength back again.
+However, to change my life and live like that—being part of their community—is not what’s right for me.
+I want to create my own community.
 How?
-I don't know yet.
+I don’t know yet.
 But what I do know is that when you serve others, when you help them, you automatically benefit the world.
 You make it an even better place for the next generations.
-That's my ultimate goal in life.
-Isn't that what we are here for after all?
+That’s my ultimate goal in life.
+Isn’t that what we are here for after all?

 Author - Nadine Schol